TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 The *SELECT * command will return all the tables in the dataset.*

-## Cleaning the dataset and sorting it accordingly
+## Clean the dataset

+Now we will look and filter through the columns that we want to work with.

-Checking the rows for nulls and other variables.
-You can always change the limit to any number so you can get a better overview or look at a few rows.
-You can also filter it on the browse data tab.
+You can also check the rows for nulls.

+You can always change the limit to any number so you can get a better overview.
-In this example we look and filter through the columns that we want to work with.

-You define what you want to see after the SELECT, * means all possible columns.
+You define what you want to see after the SELECT, * means all columns.
 You choose the table after the FROM, you add the conditions for the data you want to use for example we used LIMIT which only returns a few rows based on how many you want.

 ```bash
 SELECT * FROM national_names_baby LIMIT 10